 Navarro College provides a number of services to students to make their college experience successful and enjoyable.
-Students who desire specific information about any of the services outlined in this handbook can contact the Student Services office, located on the second floor of the Gooch One-Stop Student Center.
+Students who desire specific information about any of the services outlined in this handbook can contact the Student Services office, located on the second floor of the Gooch One-Stop Student Center on the Corsicana campus.
+Most student services also are available at the campuses in Waxahachie, Midlothian, and Mexia.

-ADULT BASIC EDUCATION
+ADULT EDUCATION

 Navarro College offers free-of-charge, noncredit classes in basic math, reading and writing in addition to offering free preparatory classes for the General Educational Development Equivalency Exam (GED).
-Class schedules are organized through the Adult Basic Education Office, located in the basement of the Gooch One-Stop Student Center.
+Class schedules are organized through the Adult Education Office, located in the basement of the Gooch One-Stop Student Center.